As local guides living in New York City, my colleagues and I love the option of using the NYC Ferry (formerly the East River Ferry) to travel around.

 Brooklyn Navy Yard

-- Visit the Bldg 92 Museum with the three exhibition floors showcasing the past, present and future of the Navy Yard.
+- Visit the Bldg 92 Museum which has three exhibition floors showcasing the past, present, and future of the Navy Yard.

 - Beat the lines for one of NYC's best bagels at the outpost of the Russ & Daughters.